Dmitry Vasilevich Klimov

 About Me

 I am an independent researcher from Kaliningrad working on late–time cosmology and the physics of non-equilibrium systems.
-My main focus is the development of the Psi-Continuum framework — a macroscopic response–based approach.
-It explores whether certain gravitational and cosmological phenomena can emerge from deeper phase-like properties of the cosmic medium.
-My work aims to remain strictly within the standards of reproducible scientific methodology: all numerical tests, cosmological likelihoods, and datasets associated with the computational releases are fully open-source.
+My main focus is the development of the Psi-Continuum framework — a macroscopic response-based approach.
+It explores whether certain gravitational and cosmological phenomena may admit an effective macroscopic reinterpretation within a non-equilibrium framework.
+My work follows strict standards of reproducible scientific methodology, and all numerical tests, cosmological likelihoods, and datasets associated with the computational releases are fully open-source.

 A conceptual overview of the Psi-Continuum framework is provided here.